 The significance of the Christmas tree

 In France, the Christmas tree first appeared in Alsace in 1521.
 The tree, covered in red apples and lights, symbolised the venue of Christ: ‘the light that illuminates the world’.
-A fir tree is the best choice because they do not lose their leaves during winter, which doubles as a symbol of hope and eternal life.
+A fir tree is the best choice because it does not lose its leaves during winter.
+This is a symbol of hope and eternal life.

-The origins of the Christmas tree
+The origins of the French Christmas tree

 The Christmas tree tradition reaching Paris

-All this would begin to change when Maria Leszczyńska, the Polish wife of King Louis XV, brought the tradition to Versailles, with very little success.
-Again, in the 1830s, the German daughter-in-law of King Louis-Philippe, Duchess Helen Louise of Mecklenburg-Schwerin, set up a Christmas tree in the Tuileries Palace, although it still did not develop into a strong tradition among the French population.
+All this would begin to change when Maria Leszczyńska, the Polish wife of King Louis XV, brought the tradition to Versailles.
+Although with very little success.
+Again, in the 1830s, the German daughter-in-law of King Louis-Philippe, Duchess Helen Louise of Mecklenburg-Schwerin, set up a Christmas tree in the Tuileries Palace.
+But this did not develop into a strong tradition among the French population.

 According to tradition, a Christmas tree should not be put up before Christmas Eve (24 December) and should be taken down twelve days after Christmas, that is, on the Epiphany.
-However, most French households have their Christmas tree set up by about 15 December and street decorations are usually up from the first Sunday of Advent.
+However, most French households have their French Christmas tree set up by about 15 December and street decorations are usually up from the first Sunday of Advent.

 The legend of the fir tree

 It is said that St. Boniface, a German missionary monk from the end of the 7th century, wanted to convince the druid around Geismar in Germany that the oak was not a sacred tree.
 In trying to do so, he cut down an oak tree.
 As it fell, the tree crushed everything in its way except for a young fir tree.